Managing the major health risks as an employer

 - Investing in training your managers and supervisors, especially to enhance their people management skills – so they are better placed to avoid problems arising and to deal with them more effectively if they do arise.

-- Providing leave for family emergencies.
+- A Special Leave Policy which includes providing leave for family emergencies.

 Musculoskeletal Disorders (MSDs)